-The common attitude is that bullying is a problem where high status kids make life miserable for lower status kids, like the star athlete picking on the awkward math nerd.
+The popular notion is that bullying is a problem where high status kids make life miserable for lower status kids, like the star athlete picking on the awkward math nerd.
 Even movies portray this stereotype that those at the top of the social ladder are bullying jerks, while those at the bottom are innocent victims.

 When Jonathan and I started discussing our concept of popularity and success a few years ago, we concluded the opposite: bullying was actually an issue of insecure people picking on even more insecure people.